-Updated on March 14, 2026: This comparison now reflects how AI and automation are shaping work in 2026, covering where each excels, how they intersect, and what that means for teams.
+Updated in May 2026: This comparison now reflects how AI and automation are shaping work in 2026, covering where each excels, how they intersect, and what that means for teams.

 AI and automation often appear together in conversations about the future of work, but they bring different trade-offs.
 Automation focuses on making repeatable processes run without human intervention.
 AI focuses on decision-making, prediction, and creativity that mimic human intelligence.
 Companies increasingly rely on both, but the strategic bets depend on whether you need predictable efficiency (automation) or intelligent adaptability (AI).